carpentries/instructor-training/_episodes/01-welcome.md

 ## Instructor Training Workshop Overview

-The goal of this two-day training is to provide you with the information you need to become a certified Carpentries instructor.
+The goal of this two-day training is to provide you with the skills and information you need to become a certified Carpentries instructor.
 Our expectations of certified Carpentries instructors is that they:

-- be familiar with and understand how to apply research-based teaching principles, especially as they apply to the Carpentries audience
+- be familiar with and understand how to apply research-based teaching principles, especially as they apply to the Carpentries audience.
-- believe in the importance of a respectful and inclusive classroom environment and be able to identify and implement Carpentries policies and general practices to support this.
+- understand the importance of a respectful and inclusive classroom environment; commit to creating such an environment; and be able to identify and implement Carpentries policies and general practices to accomplish this.
 - practice and develop skills in the teaching methods used in Carpentries workshops
 - learn enough about the Carpentries organization to know where to go for help, how to start organizing a workshop, and how to get involved with community activities.